robjohnnoble/TreeIndices/README.md

 * Plots histograms of $J^1$ values for the Yule and uniform processes

 Goals:
-* Improve commenting and documentation of existing code
+* Improve commenting and documentation
-* Integrate this code with previous code from the `RUtreebalance` repository and various files not yet on GitHub
+* Integrate this code with previous code from the `RUtreebalance` repository